-Australia and general export installations
+General export installations

-Instllation must conform with Local and National installation standards.
+Installation must conform with Local and National installation standards.
 Local installation codes and/or requirements may vary.
 If you have any questions regarding the proper installation and/or operation of your Blodgett oven, please contact your local distributor.
 If you do not have a local distributor, please call the Blodgett Oven Company at 0011-802-658-6600.